-- a. the donor is an excepted adult or a child - b. a person in a qualifying relationship provides information that would lead a reasonable person to conclude that the potential donor would not have consented - c. the transplantation activity involves relevant material which is excluded from deemed consent, see paragraph 30. - 156.
-If a potential donor made a decision in regard to organ and tissue donation when they were alive, they have given expressed consent and their consent cannot be deemed. - 157.
-In circumstances where consent cannot be deemed, consent should be sought from a person in a qualifying relationship (see paragraph 136).
+- a. the donor is an excepted adult or a child - b. a person in a qualifying relationship provides information that would lead a reasonable person to conclude that the potential donor would not have consented - c. the transplantation activity involves relevant material which is excluded from deemed consent, see paragraph 30. - d. the donor lacked capacity for a significant period before their death paragraphs 176 -182. - e. the donor was not ordinarily resident in the country in which they have died, see paragraphs 161 175.

-- 158. For excepted adults (see paragraph 71), consent cannot be deemed and consent should, in these circumstances, be sought from a person in a qualifying relationship (see paragraph 136). - 159.
+- 156. If a potential donor made a decision in regard to organ and tissue donation when they were alive, they have given expressed consent and their consent cannot be deemed. - 157.
+In circumstances where consent cannot be deemed, consent should be sought from a person in a qualifying relationship (see paragraph 136). - 158.
+For excepted adults (see paragraph 71), consent cannot be deemed and consent should, in these circumstances, be sought from a person in a qualifying relationship (see paragraph 136). - 159.
 Independent Mental Capacity Advocates (IMCA) act as safeguards for people who lack capacity, where it is not possible for them to be represented by family or friends, and can sometimes be involved in decision making on their behalf.
 An IMCA may be involved in decisions up to the point of death, but not beyond it.
 IMCAs can only act for individuals aged 16 and over.
 IMCAs are not lawfully entitled to give or refuse consent for organ and tissue donation on behalf of a potential donor, as they are not in the list of qualifying relationships. - 160.
-If the potential donor had an IMCA appointed and in place prior to death this is likely to indicate that they were an excepted person who lacked the capacity to understand the notion of deemed consent for a significant period before their death.
+If the potential donor had an IMCA appointed and in place prior to death this may indicate that they were an excepted person who lacked the capacity to understand the notion of deemed consent for a significant period before their death.
 This will be a relevant consideration for the SN when determining whether consent can be deemed.